mjsmith101/divelog_react_v1/README.md

 # Dive Log React App - Version 1

 First attempt to create a React app that will extract and display all the entries in my scuba diving log.
 In this version a subset of the dives are used.
 The app uses a mock REST api with json-server.
+Styling is vanilla CSS.

 ---